DETAILED ACTION

 Step 1 Analysis: Claim 6 is directed to a method, which is directed to a process, one of the statutory categories.

 Step 2A Prong One Analysis: The claim recites a(n) computer-implemented method.
-The Step 2A Prong One Analysis for claim 1 is applicable here since claim 6 carries out the method of claim 1 but for the recitation of additional element(s) of using the second machine learning model to perform one or more operations of an autonomous machine.
+The Step 2A Prong One Analysis for claim 1 is applicable here since claim 6 carries out the method of claim 1 but for the recitation of additional element(s) of using a second machine learning model to perform one or more operations of an autonomous machine.

 Step 2A Prong Two Analysis: With respect to the abstract idea, the judicial exception is not integrated into a practical application.